Wednesday, April 04, 2018

-When the walls of my house began to weep, I thought it was a sign that I was doomed.
-But what happened next was a lesson in courage and faith.
+When the walls of my house began to weep, I thought I would drown.
+But what happened next was a lesson in faith and self discovery.

-I had worked to exhaustion trying to make the house desirable.
-I kept it meticulously neat, believing that my ritual of turning every mug handle due-north would surely bring an offer.
+I had worked hard to make the house desirable to buyers, believing rituals like turning all the mug handles due-north would bring an offer.
 I polished every surface.
 I fluffed the toss pillows into an inviting cascade.
-I draped the throw as though a model from Elle Decor had just leaped up from the sofa to answer the call of her perfect destiny.
-Fresh baked cookies and mathematically rolled towels disguised my sagging hopes during open houses, but as summer dragged into winter, and dozens of couples tracked through the foyer, there were no offers.
+Fresh baked cookies and perfectly rolled towels disguised my sagging hopes from house hunters.
+But as summer dragged into winter, and dozens of couples tracked through the foyer, there were no bids.
 Down I drifted, feeling hopeless, and helpless.

 And that's when I heard it.

 A subtle trickling sound seemed to come from everywhere.
 I wandered through each room, inspecting every sink.
-No broken pipes, no overflowing tubs.
+No broken pipes, running faucets, overflowing tubs.
 Finally, my eyes fell upon the walls.
 They were – weeping.
-Glittering streams of water ran down the walls like a prop in a deranged spa, meandering in lazy threads from the second floor to the basement.
+Glittering streams meandered in lazy threads from the second floor to the basement.
 Blisters had emerged in the drywall like barnacles.
 Sodden circles had pooled at the foot of every corner.
 The house too, it seemed, had given up and settled in for a good, long cry.

-Soaked and cold to the bone, I plopped onto the wet carpet like a frustrated toddler.
-I wept with the walls and sobbed, "You win!
+Soaked and cold, I plopped onto the wet carpet like a frustrated toddler.
+I wept along with the walls and sobbed to the ceiling, "You win!
 I get it!
 I am not in control."
-I waited for the wave of fear to overwhelm me.
-But, in an instant, my tears stopped.
-I could almost hear the thump-thump-thumping of an anchor chain as it slipped loose from its mooring – I had "let go, and let God."
-When I no longer had to navigate this roiling sea but could simply ride the waves, peace came flooding in.
+These terrifying words now said, I held my breath and waited for a wave of hopelessness to overwhelm me.
+But, to my surprise, my tears stopped.
+I could almost hear the thump-thump-thumping of an anchor chain as it slipped loose – I had "let go, and let God" as the saying goes.
+When I no longer had to navigate this roiling sea but could just ride the waves, peace came flooding in.
 I was free.

 Later, I learned that the ice storm had caused damming under the shingles, allowing nearly 24 hours of driving rain to seep inside.
 Having had my moment of clarity, I was able to bend with the torrent of construction and delays, and in a few months, the house was back on the market.
-It sold in just weeks.
-Soon, I moved into an airy new house and set about building a studio, and a new life.
+With brand new carpet and fresh paint, it looked better than ever, and it sold in just weeks.
+Soon, I moved into an airy new house and set about building my first metals studio, and began rebuilding my life.